Logo

 arrow

-• Sweepstakes: Completing levels grants tokens, which you convert into tickets for daily and monthly drawings.
+• Sweepstakes: Completing levels grants tokens, which you exchange for tickets for daily and monthly drawings.
 Daily top prize is $50; monthly shows $500.
 Winners receive deposits when selected.

 • Bonus Prize Wheel: Tap the rainbow icon to spin for tokens or small cash amounts from about $0.05 up to $10.
-One free spin per day; more spins are available by watching ads.
+One free spin per day; extra spins can be available by watching ads.

 • Cash Dash: Limited-time in-app contests where higher placements can yield extra rewards.